sjmcculloch/smblogv2/content/posts/2020-05-28-remembering-spellfire-ccg-rules-gameplay/index.md

 **_[Optional]_ Phase 2: Play a realm and/or holding**

-Only one of each can be played per turn.
+Only one realm and holding can be played per turn.

 To play a realm, you may: